CERT-Polska/mquery/docs/README.md

     mquery.
 In simple cases it can be solved without leaving the web UI, but many things will require more advanced approach.
 Read this if you need to index a considerable number of files.
-- [How to write good yara rules](./goodyara.md): How to write yara rules that will work well in mquery.
+- [How to write good yara rules](./goodyara.md): How to write YARA rules that will work well in mquery.
 - [Yara support and limitations](./yara.md): Explains how mquery accelerates queries, what will, and what won't work.